OJ/gobuster/README.md

 - warn in vhost mode if the --append-domain switch might have been forgotten
 - allow to exclude status code in vhost mode
 - added automaxprocs for use in docker with cpu limits
+- log http requests with debug enabled
+- allow fuzzing of Host header in fuzz mode

 ## 3.6